jullienl/HPE-Synergy-OneView-demos/Powershell/OneView/README.md

 ```sh
   PS C:\> New-ESXserver -composer 192.168.1.110 -composerusername Administrator -composerpassword password -hostname ESX6-2 -ManagementNIC 192.168.2.22
 ```
-Deploy an ESXi server named ESX6-2 using the Image Streamer default OS Deployment plan
+Deploy an ESXi server named ESX6-2 using the Image Streamer default OS Deployment plan Select the first available healthy compute module compatible with the serverhardwaretypename defined in the global variables
 Assign the default password defined in the OS Deployment plan to the ESXi root user account
 The server profile is named using the name of the hostname "ESX6-2"
 Assign a static IPv4 address "192.168.2.22" to the first Management NIC